nreochWW/generator-lerna-typescript-react/README.md

 # TODO

 Continuous Integration Setup with CircleCI\
-Need to pubish this Generator to a private WW NPM registry
+Need to pubish this Generator to a private NPM registry